ipsoftcogsre/GoRTP/README.md

 instructions.
 The _rtp_ package is below the package _net_ to make clear that _rtp_ is a network related package.

-To build the package just run `go build net/rtp` and then `go install net/rtp`.
-To excecute the tests just run `go test net/rtp`.
+To build the package just run `go build rtp` and then `go install rtp`.
+To excecute the tests just run `go test rtp`.
 The tests check if the code works with the current Go installation on your system.
 It should PASS.

 A demo program is available and is called _rtpmain_.
-Use `go build net/rtpmain` to build it.
-The command `go install net/rtpmain` installs it in the `bin` directory of the main directory.
+Use `go build rtpmain` to build it.
+The command `go install rtpmain` installs it in the `bin` directory of the main directory.

 ## How to use